 The modern Western way of perceiving the world as a detached observer in a reductionist, mechanistic and meaningless Universe is at the root of the crisis of consciousness and biodiversity collapse happening today.

-To challenge this aging worldview, there is an awakening of people who are learning to perceive through the heart again and embody ancient teachings that can set them free from the limited abstractions of the mind.
+To challenge this aging worldview, there is an awakening of people who are learning to perceive through the heart again and embody ancient teachings that can set them free from the limited abstractions of the analytical mind.

-The modern conception of Animism was first developed by German chemist, physician and philosopher Georg E. Stahl in 1708 as Animismus, which grew out of branch of science called Vitalism.
+The modern conception of Animism was first developed by German chemist, physician and philosopher Georg E. Stahl in 1708 as Animismus, which grew out of a branch of science called Vitalism.

 Vitalism is the belief that a spiritual force is vital to life and that many diseases have spiritual causes.